-While the pre-click stage gets the majority of attention from marketers, we’re not suggesting you reallocate all your attention to the post-click experience.
+While the pre-click stage gets the majority of attention from marketers, we’re not suggesting you reallocate all your attention to the post-click landing page.
 There should be a balance between these two.
-However targeted you are in the pre-click experience, you should also be in the post-click experience.
+However targeted you are in the pre-click experience, you should also be in the post-click landing page.
 A few ways to do that:

 1. Go beyond cookie-cutter buyer personas.

 Tammy the Tax Attorney may be a fun and easy way to remember who your business aims to serve, however, it’s not specific enough to accomplish anything.
 Worst case, it may even be the thing keeping you from accomplishing anything, as your archetype may not even exist.
 In a blog post for Instapage, Alex Birkett elaborates:

 You read a blog post about customer personas.
 It’s compelling and well articulated.
 You realized you need to build customer personas because it will help you increase traffic, conversions, revenue, everything.

 But then, for whatever reason, you decide to make things up about some aspirational archetype that doesn’t exist in reality.
 Maybe it’s lack of knowledge, lack of patience, or just plain apathy, but you decide to build something that looks like this: